Wednesday, 06 October 2021

 The average age of the menopause (the cessation of periods) is 51, with symptoms of the perimenopause (when a woman experiences menopausal symptoms due to hormone changes, but still has her period) often start at around 45 years of age.
 Which means that challenging, and sometimes debilitating, symptoms often occur just as a woman reaches this crucial point in her professional career.

-Perimenopause and menopause see levels of oestrogen and progesterone in the body fall, which in turn can lead to myriad symptoms from low-self-esteem and energy to sleep problems, mood swings and hot flushes — and at a point when founders need to be on their A-game in order to create a successful product, manage a team, raise funding and build a community.
+Perimenopause and menopause see levels of oestrogen and progesterone in the body fall, which in turn can lead to myriad symptoms from low-self-esteem and energy to sleep problems, mood swings and hot flushes — and at a point where women who’ve been building their careers need to be on their A-game as they take on increasing responsibilities at work.

-Yet many female entrepreneurs, busy powering themselves toward their goals, don’t recognise their symptoms as being related to the menopause.
-Instead, they put them down to the demands of setting up or running a business and the long hours and stresses that are involved…often with diminishing returns to physical and mental health.
+Yet many female women, busy powering themselves toward their goals, don’t recognise their symptoms as being related to the menopause.
+Instead, they put them down to the demands of work and the often long hours and stresses that are involved…often with diminishing returns to physical and mental health.

 GP and menopause specialist Dr Louise Newson is on a mission to empower women to recognise the signs of perimenopause and menopause early, so they can get the right help and continue to flourish, in business as well as life.
 She developed My Menopause Doctor and the ‘balance’ menopause app during the onset of her own perimenopause at the age of 45 — with the goal to provide evidence-based, non-biased information for women about the treatments available.
 ‘Menopause care is a massive unmet need — and the more that I see patients with symptoms, the more I realise how many women are being neglected,’ she says.